Roerichism: Helena Roerich

 In 1901 Helena married Nicholas Roerich.
-Since that time they were inseparable in their life and spiritual-creative paths.
+From that time they were inseparable in their life and their spiritual-creative paths.
 She became his companion-in-arms in all his public and cultural undertakings.
 The Agni Yoga Society was founded by Nicholas and Helena in 1920 in the United States.
-It is a non-profit educational institution incorporated under the laws of the State of New York.
-Together with her husband she participated in the heroic Transhimalayan expedition (1924–1928).
+Together with her husband she participated in the heroic Transhimalayan expedition in Central Asia (1924–1928).

 After the Roerich family settled in Kullu Valley, in the Himalayas, they established the Himalayan Institute of the Scientific Studies, and its honorary president was the foundress Helena Roerich.

-The years of life in India were the time of the most intensive work of Helena.
-Here she completed a major part of books of the Agni Yoga series.
+The years in India were the time of the most intensive work of Helena.
+Here she completed a major part of the books of the Agni Yoga series.
 She published fourteen volumes of that series.
 On the frontispieces of the volumes there is no author's name, since Helena Roerich considered that the sacred wisdom contained therein can not be the author's property.
-She considered herself an author of three books only.
-They were published under different pen-names: "The Foundations of Buddhism" (1927), "The Cryptograms of the East" (1929), "The Banner of the Reverent Sergius" (1934).
-Besides, she maintained very active correspondence with many people from Europe, Asia and America.
+She considered herself an author of three books only, published under different pen-names: "The Foundations of Buddhism" (1927), "The Cryptograms of the East" (1929), "The Banner of the Reverent Sergius" (1934).
+She maintained very active correspondence with many people from Europe, Asia and America.
 Two volumes of her letters (Letters of Helena Roerich) were published in Riga in 1940.
 Helena also did the translations.
-She translated into Russian the extracts from the book The Mahatma Letters to A.P.
+She translated into Russian extracts from the book The Mahatma Letters to A.P.
 Sinnett (The Chalice of the East) and also two volumes of The Secret Doctrine by Helena Blavatsky.